This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You sleepwalk, have night terrors, or have seizures in your sleep.

-- Your caregiver thinks you may have a leg movement sleep disorder.
+- Your healthcare provider thinks you may have a leg movement sleep disorder.

 - You have symptoms of narcolepsy.
 Narcolepsy is a sleep disorder that causes severe sleepiness and frequent daytime sleep attacks.